antique marks - everything you need to know about antique marks

 There are three sources for the highest quality cameo glass:

-2. English cameo glass made from the mid 19th century by artists such as John Northwood and George Woodall (their copy of the Portland Vase is a superb example).
+English cameo from the mid 19th century by artists such as John Northwood and George Woodall (their copy of the Portland Vase is a superb example).

 There was also a small amount of cameo glass made by other manufacturers, including Steuben and Tiffany in the USA.